helena-intel/openvino/docs/IE_DG/Extensibility_DG/Intro.md

     - Enables the creation of `ngraph::Function` with unsupported operations.
     - Provides a shape inference mechanism for custom operations.

 > **NOTE**: This documentation is written based on the `Template extension`, which demonstrates extension development details.
-Find the complete code of the `Template extension`, which is fully compilable and up-to-date, at `<dldt source tree>/docs/template_extension`.
+You can review the complete code of the [`Template extension`](https://github.com/openvinotoolkit/openvino/tree/master/docs/template_extension), which is fully compilable and up-to-date, to see how it works.

 ## Execution Kernels